python-gino/gino/docs/tutorials/fastapi.rst

     INFO:     Waiting for application startup.
     INFO:     Application startup complete.

-The ``--reload`` option enables uvicorn to automatically reload the server for us when the Python source code is updated.
+The ``--reload`` option enables Uvicorn to automatically reload the server for us when the Python source code is updated.
 Now access http://127.0.0.1:8000/docs to see the Swagger UI of our new FastAPI server.